sugarcrm/SidecarDevTools/README.md

 Sidecar Debugger Tool
 ========================
+Copyright 2015 SugarCRM

-This is an Google Chrome devtools extension that will help you to be more productive when developing on SugarCRM 7.x.
+This is an Google Chrome devtools extension that will help you to be more productive when developing on Sugar 7.x.

 ## Installing